 THONGA CLASSIC TRAIL

 Bring the Gees!
-55km of unique trails starts at the Kosi lake system by the Mozambiquan border, down the untouched beaches, up through the indigenous coastal forest before an ocean safari takes you to out to our warm temperate ocean see dolphins, coral reefs at Sodwana Bay.
+55km of unique trails starts around the Kosi lake system by the Mozambiquan border, down the untouched beaches, up through the indigenous coastal forest before an ocean safari takes you to out to our warm temperate ocean see dolphins, coral reefs at Sodwana Bay.
 This trail is for those who enjoy trails, adventure, exploring pristine natural areas & exploring.
 We hike around 15km each day.

-We have bent over backwards to try and bring you a cost effective, value added package that includes the transfer from Sodwana Bay to Kosi Bay, all local guides, 4 nights accommodation, all meals prepared locally and overseen by our chef with Michelin restaurant experience, dive mask & snorkel, 2 nights of turtle walks (in season) and all your booze & drinks included.
+We have bent over backwards to try and bring you a cost effective, value added package that includes the transfer from Sodwana Bay to Kosi Bay, all local guides, 4 nights accommodation, all meals prepared locally and overseen by our chef, dive masks & snorkels, 2 nights of turtle walks (in season) and all your booze & drinks included.

 DAY 1: SODWANA BAY - KOSI LAKE